I love to explore the relationship between the fictional worlds we create for movies, books, games, etc. and the real world.

 Linear and Non-Linear Narratives

-Although the relationship between linear paths through the game world and a linear narrative are very close, they are not the same thing.
+Although the relationship between linear paths through the game world and a linear narrative is very close, they are not the same thing.

 There aren't really any truly open narratives that allow the player to chose any ending they like for a game, but there are games that allow for a branching narrative, which gives the player at least some choice over how the narrative advances and the final conclusion that it reaches.
 Games are sometimes criticized for having too linear a narrative just as they are criticized for having too linear gameplay.